2lambda123/kbw/README.md

 $ kbw -l kbw/build/lib
 ```

-> Do not execute KBW (Snap or Python) inside the project directory or subdirectories.
+> Do not execute KBW inside the project directory or subdirectories.

 -----------